AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/best-practices-for-interactive-webinars.md

 ### Creating an Event {#creating-an-event}

+>[!TIP]
+>
+>The Interactive Webinars mobile web experience is not responsive, therefore we recommend using the Adobe Connect App for a seamless webinar experience on your mobile device.
+Please note, the Adobe Connect App is not currently available in App stores in China.

 * Create a sample Interactive Webinar (IW) and clone it every time, to avoid starting from scratch.

 * Reuse Adobe Connect rooms if delivering the same content again later.
 Navigate to **Clear content from pods** from the Pods menu to clear chat history, and poll/quiz results from the last session.
 This just clears the content of the room.
 All the data from previous sessions will continue to be available in Marketo Engage.